What is a Mill and Overlay?

 - The hot mix asphalt is hauled from the asphalt plant to the site using a “shuttle buggy,” which remixes the asphalt to prevent separation of the material.
 The material is fed into an asphalt paving machine.

 - The asphalt is placed in a uniform manner with a vibrating screen.
-Steel rollers compact the asphalt to ensure an even and smooth finish with adequate density.
+Steel rollers compact the asphalt to make an even and smooth finish with adequate density.

 On projects like these, Kaw Valley Engineering inspectors serve as quality assurance for the contractors.
-Quality assurance is essential for construction projects to make sure the project is completed on budget per plans and specifications.
+Quality assurance verifies the construction project is completed per plans and specifications of the project.
 Inspectors prevent overuse of millings and that the proper asphalt oil is used at the correct rate, among other specifications.

-During mill and overlay projects, inspectors must make sure the asphalt is a uniform width, length and depth; that it is the correct temperature during placement and compaction; and that it is being placed at the correct spread rate.
-Inspectors keep detailed records to ensure the project runs according to the Kansas Department of Transportation’s requirements.
-There’s “all sorts of specs and stuff to follow,” Ron said.
+During mill and overlay projects, inspectors verify the asphalt is a uniform width, length and depth; that it is the correct temperature during placement and compaction; and that it is being placed at the correct spread rate.